andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 ## 5. EEG files

-The database of neonatal EEG used to develop the algorithms is available at DOI: 10.5281/zenodo.2547147 or https://zenodo.org/record/2547147 [1]
+The database of neonatal EEG used to develop the algorithm is available at DOI: 10.5281/zenodo.2547147 or https://zenodo.org/record/2547147 [1]

 ## 6. License